Priyajha4203/CODSOFT/Spam-SMS-Detection/README.md

 **Spam SMS Detection :**

 This project tackles the growing issue of spam text messages.
-We'll build a machine learning model to classify incoming SMS messages as either spam or ham.
+Build a machine learning model to classify incoming SMS messages as either spam or ham.
 The model will utilize the multinomial naive bayes algorithm, which analyzes the frequency of words in a message to predict its spam likelihood.
 The project will involve:

 i)Data Acquisition: Obtain a dataset containing labeled SMS messages, where each message is categorized as spam or ham.